 They sought inspiration from the region's true vernacular – the blackhouse.
 The blackhouses of the Highlands of Scotland were byre dwellings in the tradition of ‘long houses’ which have existed in Northern Europe for over a thousand years.
 The team at Dualchas were the first architecture practice in Scotland to develop a modern longhouse.
 It was done with a simple objective; to offer an affordable beautifully designed alternative that could be seen as part of the cultural regeneration of the Highlands.

-The Dualchas team continues to forge the path of creating more affordable housing for the Highlands of Scotland as well as expanding into public and commercial projects, centred on ideas promoting sustainability through the use of energy harnessing technology, the choice of materials in the build, and the life-use of the building.
+This desire to understand a place - it's topography, culture and climate, has seen the Dualchas team take on commercial and public projects - as well as projects internationally.
+Within each design there is a focus on ideas promoting sustainability through the use of energy harnessing technology, the choice of materials in the build, and the life-use of the building.